-For estimates from a MEPS data file that do not require merging with variables from other MEPS data files, the sampling weight(s) provided on that data file are the
+For estimates from a MEPS data file that do not require merging with variables from other MEPS data files, the sampling weight(s) provided on that data file are the appropriate weight(s).
+When merging a MEPS Household data file to another, the major analytical variable (i.e., the dependent variable) determines the correct sampling weight to use.

-4.6 Variance Estimation (VARSTR01, VARPSU01)
+4.6 Variance Estimation (VARSTR, VARPSU)

 To obtain estimates of variability (such as the standard error of sample estimates or corresponding confidence intervals) for estimates based on MEPS survey data, one needs to take into account the complex sample design of MEPS.
 Various approaches can be used to develop such estimates of variance including use of the Taylor Series or various replication methodologies.
-Replicate weights have not been developed for the MEPS 2001 data.
+Replicate weights have not been developed for the MEPS

+2004 data.
 Variables needed to implement a Taylor Series estimation approach are provided in the file and are described in the paragraph below.

 Using a Taylor Series approach, variance estimation strata and the variance estimation PSUs within these strata must be specified.
-The corresponding variables on the MEPS full year utilization database are VARSTR01 and VARPSU01, respectively.
+The corresponding variables on the MEPS full year utilization database are VARSTR and VARPSU, respectively.
+Prior to 2003, MEPS variance strata and PSUs were developed independently from year to year, and the last two characters of the strata and PSU variable names denoted the year.
+However, beginning with the 2004 Point-in-Time PUF, the variance strata and PSUs have been developed to be compatible with all future PUFs.
+Thus, data from future years can be pooled and the variance strata and PSU variables provided can be used without modification for variance estimation purposes for estimates covering multiple years of data.
+There are 203 variance estimation strata, each stratum with either two or three variance estimation PSUs.
 Specifying a "with replacement" design in a computer software package such as SUDAAN (Shah, 1996) should provide standard errors appropriate for assessing the variability of MEPS survey estimates.
 It should be noted that the number of degrees of freedom associated with estimates of variability indicated by such a package may not appropriately reflect the actual number available.
 For MEPS sample estimates for characteristics generally distributed throughout the country (and thus the sample PSUs), there are over 100 degrees of freedom associated with the corresponding estimates of variance.
 The following illustrates these concepts using two examples from section 4.2.